Treborace213/txt2quizpdf/README.md

 - `#` → Comment (ignored line)

 ### Inline Text Commands
-- `\` escapes the following character to treat it as plain text (use to disable inline commands)
+- `\` → Escapes the following character to treat it as plain text (use to disable inline commands)
 - `#` → Comment (useful for writing answer notes)

 #### Example: